 In Annex A of its Notice of Intent to Participate, Singapore described additional domestic laws and regulations which may apply to the activities of IMDA as an Accountability Agent.
-IMDA has registered the PRP certification mark to be used for Singapore, and intellectual property laws may apply to IMDA's certification activities.
-Under the Trade Marks Act, the registration of the mark can be revoked by the Registrar of Trade Marks or the Singapore High Court if (among others):
+IMDA has registered the CBPR and PRP certification marks to be used for Singapore, and intellectual property laws may apply to IMDA's certification activities.
+Under the Trade Marks Act, the